 “You don’t need to have your own twitter account to read our tweets from twitter”

 To view more tweets, simply hover over the twitter feed below and scroll down or press the ‘Load More Tweets‘ .

 Twitter is very popular as a ‘social media’ platform.
 It can be tremendously informative, when it comes to current news and developments, especially involving key policies and concerns.
 In 2018 over twenty Kittiwakes were injured or killed as a direct result of anti-bird deterrents, down on Newcastle Quayside.
 Largely because the story of the Kittiwakes was shared on social media, a variety of agencies were encouraged into action and many birds were rescued and saved.
 Social media, helps “Kittiwakes upon the Tyne’ share news and developments across the internet.

 If you are on twitter yourself, please follow us, and help us raise awareness and act as a voice.
 It also helps us with ‘Search Engine Optimisation’, as the more followers we have, increases our chances of appearing further up the list in users searches.
 This is particularly important at this time, when Kittiwakes are becoming injured or trapped in anti-bird netting along the tyne.
 Please follow @KittiwakesTyne and help ‘Raise Awareness’ for our well loved Tyne Kittiwakes.

 This twitter feed, will showcase all things ‘Kittiwake’ or ‘wildlife along the Tyne’ related.
-If you wish to share a topic or some of your own content, please include @KittiwakeTyne in your tweets or you can email email@example.com Activity will increase when the birds return again in the spring of 2020.
+If you wish to share a topic or some of your own content, please include @KittiwakeTyne in your tweets or you can email email@example.com Activity will increase when the birds return again in the spring and summer to breed.
 Relevant content from other wildlife organisations will also be signposted, as well as initiatives to help ‘Raise Awareness‘ or to enjoy the wildlife along the tyne.
 Twitter is a great way to keep up to date with any opportunites for riverside walks, boat trips or talks involving the ‘Tyne Kittiwakes‘.